The complex issues involved in leading a cultural nonprofit today can challenge even the most skilled management team.

 learn more about the program »

 We've built the Creative Community Fellows program for young entrepreneurs using culture to respond to local needs and contribute to healthy neighborhoods.
-We will give them tools, training and access to others working in this space.
-This combination will fuel their visions for community change, sparking new ideas and helping put them into action.
-Learn more »
+We give them tools, training and access to others working in this space.
+This combination fuels their visions for community change, sparking new ideas and helping put them into action and creates a global dialogue about the ways in which culture can restore and animate communities.

 NAS undertakes a focused set of custom program development, consulting, facilitation, and advisory